Back To Blog

-Ohio’s 529 Plan, CollegeAdvantage, is only one of only three 529 college savings plan nationwide to earn a 5-Cap rating for both residents and non-residents.
+Ohio’s 529 Plan, CollegeAdvantage, is only one of only four 529 college savings plan nationwide to earn a 5-Cap rating for both residents and non-residents.
 Ohio’s Direct 529 Saving Plan has received this recognition multiple times for the plan’s attractiveness for Ohioans as well as out-of-state residents.

 Savingforcollege.com uses these five criteria: